'RPA' this term may be unfamiliar to you but in some way, you are using it. We all want to perform less or effortless tasks in our daily lifestyle.

 The motive behind RPA is to move the cycle execution from people to bots.
 Mechanical robotization collaborates with the current IT architecture with no complicated system integration needed.

 Let's begin with the simple definition of Robotic Process Automation.

 Robotic Process Automation or RPA is the use of Artificial Intelligence (AI) and Machine Learning abilities to deal with high-volume, repeatable errands that earlier expected humans to perform.
-The fundamental objective of the RPA cycle is to supplant monotonous and exhausting cleric tasks performed by people, with a virtual labour force.
+The fundamental objective of the RPA cycle is to supplant monotonous and exhausting clerical tasks performed by people, with a virtual labor force.

 Consequently, in simple words, Robotic Process Automation is the innovation that permits anybody today to arrange PC programming or a "robot" to copy and coordinate the activities of a human collaborating inside advanced frameworks to execute a business cycle.